• Skip to main content

 Here are all of the cards that I have tested so far in my A7IV with firmware version 5.00.

-I don’t take more than 500 shots to avoid trashing my mechanical shutter and I don’t think many people will be shooting 500 shot bursts with the A7IV anyway.
+I don’t take more than 500 shots because I don’t think many of you will be shooting 500 shot bursts with the A7IV.

 To see these cards tested a little harder please visit my Sony A1 Memory Card Guide.